pvcraven/2020-destinations/source/summerset/index.rst

 made our way to be one of the most successful winery's in the state.
 We are 7 miles south of Des Moines and have 12 acres of vineyard in total.

-If you would like to learn more about the history of wine, click here`Here
+If you would like to learn more about the history of wine, click here
 <https://en.wikipedia.org/wiki/Wine#:~:text=The%20earliest%20evidence%20of%20a,Areni%2D1%20winery%20in%20Armenia.>`.

 *Contact*